 I think it’s fitting to have a manifesto as the first ever article published here on Lynda Cahill – Incited Media.
-Not only will it help give me focus as I grow my business, they are also one of my favourite things to write.
+Not only will it help give me focus as I grow my business as a blogger, manifestos are also one of my favourite things to write.

 The Lynda Cahill – Incited Media manifesto will live here on my blog for me to refer back to when I need clarity, and I’ll update it as my business evolves.
 Apart from helping to set the direction for my business, my readers (you!) will gain an understanding of what I am doing, and why I am doing it.

 Now, before I share my manifesto with you, let me tell you exactly what a manifesto is, and why I think it’s a fantasmagorical idea for you to write one for your business.